 That being said.

 It’s critical Christians understand the “woke” movement is about a whole lot more than being attentive to issues of injustice and racism.
 The woke crusade is intertwined with the teachings of Critical Race Theory or CRT.
 CRT began as an academic theory that presupposes all humans are born into one of two categories: oppressors or victims.
 Victims are people of color and women.
 Oppressors are white men.
 Anytime someone is born white and a man they just naturally victimize minorities and women, sometimes unknowingly.
 The propensity to subjugate others is literally a part of white male DNA.
 Sadly, DNA is tough to overcome.
 The only way a white person can cease to be an oppressor is to develop enough self-awareness to see their wickedness and confess their sins.
 Some proponents of CRT teach that in order for transformation to really occur the oppressor must experience the same bigotry and bias they have forced on others.
-If a white male, or a white female for that matter, claims to not be racist that is verification they are the worst kind of racist.
+If a white male, or a white female for that matter, claims to NOT be racist that is verification they are the very worst kind of racist.
 The kind that lacks self-awareness and is therefore hopeless from a redemption standpoint.
 Victims are always depicted as people who lack free agency, they have no real way to break free of their oppressed status and are destined to stay victims.
 According to proponents of CRT the only way to solve the problem of racism is for society to step in and turn the oppressors into the victims.

 In my humble opinion Christians would be wise to stay far away from the woke movement.
 Here’s why: